 Tour Locations | INFINITE CITY #4: Riots, Disasters and Bachelor Clubs

-Stop here and turn your attention to the right.
+Stop here and turn to the building to your right.

-Let’s continue.
-Keep walking to the corner and turn right.
+Let's continue.
+Keep walking to the end of the block.